MikeGuantonio/practiceUno/README.md

     9. Setting up the current player to use in main game.
     10. Wild draw four : you can only play this card if you do not have a card in your hand that matches the previous color played.
+    11. Extendable input scanner that handles both ints and floats.